AnushkaSamarasinghe/HacktoberFest2022-For-RUSL-tech-geekers/CONTRIBUTING.md

+* Please your file insert to the 'codes' folder

-* You Can add any of your html code snippets to the /codes directory
+* You Can add any of your HTML code snippets to the /codes directory

 * It doesn't need to be very long but only hello world things also aren't valid

-* Just Showcase your html skill may it be a quote generator or snake game
+* Just Showcase your HTML skill may it be a quote generator or snake game

-* Have Fun !
+* Have Fun!